 In an embodiment of the present invention, categories are used as an organizational tool.
-A Dot Definition 104 (FIG. 3) may be provided with an element 150 defining the category (ies) with which that Dot is associated.
-A mechanism is pro- 35 vided to allow identification of categories of Dots, useful for selecting, sorting, organizing, etc. The categories that a Dot belongs may be edited by editing the string elements in the Categories element 150 of the Dot Definition 104.
-(See the Appendix B.) Events
+A Dot Definition 104 (FIG. 3) may be provided with an element 150 defining the category 60 (ies) with which that Dot is associated.
+A mechanism is provided to allow identification of categories of Dots, useful for selecting, sorting, organizing, etc. The categories that a Dot belongs may be edited by editing the string elements in the Categories element 150 of the Dot Definition 104.
+(See the 65 specifications for the <ALL-CONFIG> and <DOT> DTDs in Appendix B.)

+Events

 A Dot Definition may also include an Events element 152 in which actions can be assigned to certain Dot Events such as the Dot's ONCLOSE event.
-DotEvents can be assigned a 45 specific and targeted action much like a menu control 136 item; currently this action is implemented as a DotMessage sent to a specified recipient (see DMA messages, below).
-When the specified DotEvent occurs, for example ONCLOSE when the Dot closes, the specified message is sent 50 to the specified recipient.
+DotEvents can be assigned a specific and targeted action much like a menu control 136 item; currently this action is implemented as a DotMessage sent to a specified recipient (see DMA messages, below).
+When the specified DotEvent occurs, for example ONCLOSE when the Dot closes, the specified message is sent to the specified recipient.